eclipse-theia/theia-website/src/docs/authoring_plugins.md

 <img class="doc-image" src="/hello-world-notification.png" alt="Hello World notification" style="max-width: 600px">

 ## Developing the Plug-in

 As previously said, Theia API is provided through TypeScript, then there is code completion and JsDoc available when developing.

 ## Updating the Plug-in

 Let say you want to change the information message from `Hello World` to `Hello Theia`.
 Let's go into the `Hosted Plugin: running` instance (status bar), edit the TypeScript file `src/theia-hello-world-plugin-backend-plugin.ts` and perform the following change.
 Replace `theia.window.showInformationMessage('Hello World!');` by `theia.window.showInformationMessage('Hello Theia!');`

-Run the command `yarn build` from root folder of the plug-in so source code is recompiled.
+Run the command `yarn build` from root folder of the plug-in for source code to be recompiled.
 Then you'll only have to refresh the tab of the `Development Host` instance, the plugin will be reloaded again.

 Note: you may use watch mode as well.